 Prepare the other materials required for submission to USCIS.
 You have the option to mail paper application materials to USCIS or to file online.
 Keep in mind that your application must be received by USCIS within 60 days of the signature date on the STEM OPT I-20 and before the end of your EAD.
-You may wish to use the below guides and have your materials reviewed by an international student advisor prior to mailing.
+You may wish to have your materials reviewed by an international student advisor prior to mailing.
 Guides & other references for help filing:

 This optional workshop will provide the most thorough review and advice for your application.
 Please note that this contains some reference to the paper filing method that are not relevant to filing online, such as Form G-1145.
 You can also download the slides to review the clickable links.
 If you have additional questions, sign up for the Q&A session or email your materials for comment.

 While on STEM OPT you must regularly check in with OIS throughout the duration of the extension to validate Student and Exchange Visitor Information System (SEVIS) details and report changes made to the training plan.
 Learn more about reporting requirements on our website or visit the Department of Homeland Security STEM OPT Hub for more information.